We may earn commission from affiliate links →

 This might sound like a ridiculous question for some, but I have been asked it, so let me explain what exactly a cruise is.

 So a cruise is a voyage on a ship or boat taken for pleasure or as a holiday and usually calling in at several destinations.
 A cruise allows you to see a lot of a country or region (or several countries on longer cruises), with the huge bonus of your mode of transport also being your accommodation.
 They also allow you to visit many islands and coastal destinations in quick succession.

-No matter the length of your cruise, each sailing itinerary will have sailing time between destinations and then the ship will stop in the port and allow you to explore the town, city or island you are visiting for a prescribed period of time.
+No matter the length of your cruise, each sailing itinerary will have sailing time between destinations.
+The ship will then stop in the port and allow you to explore the town, city, or island you are visiting for a prescribed period of time.

-It used to be the case that cruises were something only the rich and affluent were able to afford, but that is no longer the case given the number of cruise companies and the competitive prices now on offer.
+It used to be the case that cruises were something only the rich and affluent could afford, but that is no longer the case given the number of cruise companies and the competitive prices now on offer.